Financial guidance that produces tangible results

 I earned a promotion in 2005 to work as both a financial advisor and manager in the San Diego office of American Express Financial Advisors, which had rebranded itself to Ameriprise.
 My primary responsibilities were to educate and train our advisors on how to build their client bases and their careers.
 I was conducting roughly 20-30 meetings a week in those years, so I was exposed to almost anything and everything in the world of personal finance.
 The volume of meetings provided me with invaluable experience in confidently guiding clients.
 However, I didn’t totally enjoy the managerial aspects, nor the limitation on which products and services I could offer when providing solutions to clients.

 In 2009, my partner, Rick Nerad, and I established Nerad + Deppe Wealth Management to position ourselves as fee-only fiduciaries with the independence to find client solutions from many different providers.
-We are very pleased to have recently announced a strategic merger with AlphaCore Capital of La Jolla, California.

 Our typical client is in their 50s or 60s and has investable assets between $500,000 and $3 million.
 Our clients generally come to us for retirement planning, as well as our specialties of holistic financial planning and discretionary portfolio management.
 Our mission is to positively impact our clients’ financial well-being, enhancing their probability of attaining financial success.